IBM-Cloud/docs/openwhisk/openwhisk_reference.md

 * A user can change the limit when creating the action.
 * A container cannot have more memory allocated than the limit.

+### Per action logs (MB) (Default: 10MB)
+{: #openwhisk_syslimits_logs}
+* The log limit N is in the range [0MB..10MB] and is set per action.
+* A user can change the limit when creating or updating the action.
+* Logs that exceed the set limit are truncated and a warning is added as the last output of the activation to indicate that the activation exceeded the set log limit.

-### Per action artifact (MB) (Fixed: 1MB)
+### Per action artifact (MB) (Fixed: 48MB)
 {: #openwhisk_syslimits_artifact}
-* The maximum code size for the action is 1MB.
+* The maximum code size for the action is 48MB.
-* It is recommended for a JavaScript action to use a tool to concatenate all source code, including dependencies into a single bundled file.
+* It is recommended for a JavaScript action to use a tool to concatenate all source code including dependencies into a single bundled file.

-### Per activation payload size (MB) (Fixed: 1MB)
-{: #openwhisk_syslimits_payload}
-* The maximum POST content size plus any curried parameters for an action invocation or trigger firing is 1MB.

 ### Per namespace concurrent invocation (Default: 100)
 {: #openwhisk_syslimits_concur}